cmda-minor-web-1718/performance-matters-checklist/readme.md

 ## Minification

-*   Add some more points here...
+*   Minify the JS and CSS files.

 ### Images